ncn-foreigners/jointCalib/README.md

 which allows to calibrate weights to known (or estimated) totals and quantiles jointly.
 As an backend for calibration [sampling](https://cran.r-project.org/web/packages/sampling) (`sampling::calib`) or [laeken](https://cran.r-project.org/web/packages/laeken) (`laeken::calibWeights`) package can be used.

+Curently supports:

+  + calibration of totals
+  + calibration of quantiles

+Further plans:
+  + calibration for Gini and other metrices
+  + observational studies / causal inference
+  + ...

 ## Installation

 You can install the development version of `jointCalib` from GitHub with: